DavidMChan/ustat/README.md

 # ustat
-A micro-statistics program (like ministat) written in Rust which computes the sum, mean, median, min, max and standard deviation of a set of input files
+A micro-statistics program (like ministat) written in Rust which computes the sum, mean, median, min, max and standard deviation of a set of input files.

 ```
 Usage: